moudhamam/moudhamam.github.io/README.md

 ---

+#### What motivates me:
+1) *Learning*.
+At the end of the day, I’d like to be better than I am.
+I want to always grow and become a better person.

+2) *Making a difference*.
+I’ve always had the goal to make a positive impact in the lives of others.

+#### What demotivates me:
+1) *Repeating the same mistake*.
+It makes me feel stagnant.
+I like being a progressive person.
+My preference is to try something different rather than repeat something that doesn't work.

+2) A culture where people prefer to lay blame on one another rather than finding the root of the problem.
+I prefer to look for solutions rather than point fingers and blame others.

+---

 #### Conditions I like to work in
 1) I like having *my own desk space.* Preferably with an adjustable standing desk and a high-quality ergonomic chair.